limosek/blockchain-iz/README.md

 invokes cmake commands as needed.

 #### On Linux and OS X

+> BUILD FIX, Dec 2021

+Boost 1.69 os the last working version, you may need to install LinuxBrew/HomeBrew, then run

+`brew install --build-from-source ./utils/homebrew/boost@169.rb`

 * Install the dependencies
 * Change to the root of the source code directory and build: